likhith1409/Windows-10-Lite-/README.md

 To install it :

-1.Download the Rufus from https://rufus.ie/en/
+1.install Utorrent or bittorrent to download iso file : https://www.bittorrent.com/downloads/windows/ 2.Download the Rufus from https://rufus.ie/en/
-2.Now you need a pendrive to install it.
+3.Now you need a pendrive to install it.
-3.Now plug the pendrive and open rufus and select windows 10 lite iso and select if your system MBR or GPT.
+4.Now plug the pendrive and open rufus and select windows 10 lite iso and select if your system MBR or GPT.
-4.after completing install as you install windows 10 you can follow this youtube link https://www.youtube.com/watch?v=IAKjKiJAacg&ab_channel=HowToFixTech
+5.after completing install as you install windows 10 you can follow this youtube link https://www.youtube.com/watch?v=IAKjKiJAacg&ab_channel=HowToFixTech
-5.After this follow below!!!
+6.After this follow below!!!

 After installing windows 10 lite: